FNNDSC/fnndsc/js/rev/README.md

 ## Type of installation

-In most cases, the already compiled _Deployment version_ is sufficient.
+In most cases, the already compiled _Production version_ is sufficient.
 For development, however,  follow the instructions for the _Development version_.

-## Deployment version
+## Production version

-To install the _Deployment version_ use the already compiled source build available in the `rev` repo:
+To install the _Production version_ use the already compiled source build available in the `rev` repo:

 ```bash
 sudo bash